Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 - Other common side effects of NSAIDs include dizziness, lightheadedness, tiredness, headache, ringing in the ears (tinnitis) and increased blood pressure (see Precautions).

-- NSAIDs can make heart failure or kidney failure Fluid retention can lead to weight gain or swelling of ankles or legs.
+- NSAIDs can make heart failure or kidney failure worse.
+Fluid retention can lead to weight gain or swelling of ankles or legs.
 Kidney failure is more likely if you are also taking fluid tablets and certain blood pressure tablets (see Precautions).